theme-ontology/python-totolo/README.md

 [field](https://github.com/theme-ontology/python-totolo/blob/main/totolo/field.py),
 [keyword](https://github.com/theme-ontology/python-totolo/blob/main/totolo/keyword.py).

-Create an ontology object, for example, by fetching a named version remotely.
+Create an ontology object by, for example, fetching a named version remotely.
 On the ontology object access stories or themes using their unique name and bracket notation.
 Access basic information on the theme or story by accessing named fields using the get-method.
 Named fields are defined with the *sa* annotation in the story and theme source code linked above at the top of the respective class.